 Identity & Access Management (IAM)

-IAM answers: who can access what, when, and how — for both human users and machine identities.
+IAM answers: who can access what, when, and how โ for both humans and machine identities.

 One login grants access to multiple applications.